lordrost/API-ZipCode/README.md

 # API-ZipCode

-Enter 2 zip code and get distance between them.
+Enter first and second zipcode.
+PHP function will count distance between them using API from http://www.zipcodeapi.com

+You can use function, but you need to create your own API key on the mentioned website above.